It works, but the FlexCare+ does little in my mind to stand out from the crowd of electric toothbrushes on the market and scream buy me!

-Water resistant the handle is perfectly fine to be exposed to water, toothpaste, saliva etc. Ideally you should rinse it off after use and dry it.
-Whilst I suspect little harm would come to the brush if used in the shower, Sonicare do suggest not to use it when bathing.
+Water resistant the handle is perfectly fine to be exposed to water, toothpaste, saliva etc. Ideally, you should rinse it off after use and dry it.
+Whilst I suspect little harm would come to the brush if used in the shower, Sonicare does suggest not to use it when bathing.

 Provided in the box is a single brush head, the Sonicare ProResults Gum Health head.

 This is one of a number of different styles of brush heads that can be used on this brush handle.
 The interchangeable design means that they can be swapped as and when you please.